dgparent/Second-Brain-Foundation/docs/05-research/market-research/research-prompts.md

    - Common tool combinations and workflows
    - Import/export format support across tools
    - API availability and third-party integrations
-   - Community plugins and extensions
+   - Community modules and extensions

 8. **What is the competitive landscape for AI-powered note organization specifically?**
    - Emerging startups focused on AI organization